List of laws and reports on LGBT rights in the Republic of Ireland: Courts and Civil Law (Miscellaneous Provisions) Act 2013

-This act allowed the press to attend family law cases provided the anonymity of the persons involved is respected.
+This act allowed the press to attend family law cases, provided the anonymity of the persons involved is respected.
 Up until then, all family law cases were held in private.
 If sensitive personal information is to be shared, the court can refuse the press entry or restrict the publication of any information shared in the court.
 Information relating to a person's sexual orientation is regarded as sensitive personal information.

 Irish Human Rights and Equality Commission Act 2014

-This act merged the Irish Human Rights Commission and the Equality Authority together into one body known as the Irish Human Rights and Equality Commission.
-This act required that as far as possible members of the commission are drawn from the various minority groups including members from the gay and lesbian community.
+This act merged the Irish Human Rights Commission and the Equality Authority into a single body, the Irish Human Rights and Equality Commission.
+This act required that, as far as possible, members of the commission be drawn from the various minority groups, including members from the gay and lesbian community.

 Freedom of Information Act 2014

-This act allows the general public to have access to information and records kept about them by the civil service, state agencies and by private companies.
+This act allows the general public to access information and records kept about them by the civil service, state agencies, and private companies.
 The act allows information on a person's sexual orientation or their civil status (i.e. that they are married or in a civil partnership) to be kept on record and to be shared.
-The original Freedom of Information Act 1997 was amended in 2003 to restrict the information shared and to increase the charges on members of the press and public in accessing information on record.
+The original Freedom of Information Act 1997 was amended in 2003 to restrict the information shared and to increase the charges for members of the press and the public to access information on record.
 The 2014 act reversed many of the restrictions introduced in 2003.

 Civil Registration (Amendment) Act 2014

-This inserted new provisions to prevent civil partnerships of convenience and it allows for civil partnership ceremonies to take place in the embassies of Ireland.
+This inserted new provisions to prevent civil partnerships of convenience, and it allows for civil partnership ceremonies to take place in the embassies of Ireland.

 Assisted Decision-Making (Capacity) Act 2015

-This act covers married couples, civil partners, cohabiting couples and people in other types of relationships (both intimate and non-intimate) and single people.
+This act covers married couples, civil partners, cohabiting couples, people in other types of relationships (both intimate and non-intimate) and single people.